D2L

 Insights & Reflections.

-Working with a blank slate is both exhilarating and risky.
-One of the biggest takeaways was how valuable early alignment is: making sure stakeholders and I had a shared understanding of brand tone, product scope and user expectations before diving deep.
+Working from a blank slate is both liberating and risky.
+The biggest takeaway was the value of early alignment: ensuring stakeholders shared a clear understanding of brand tone, product scope and user expectations before the detailed work began.

 The Outcome